jaegpark/jaegpark/README.md

 Welcome to my GitHub profile!
-I'm a first year Engineering Science student at the University of Toronto.
+I'm a second year Computer Engineering student at the University of Toronto.
 Feel free to take a look around my pinned repositories to see some of the work I've done.
 <!--
 ### Hello there 👋